Tri-City Storm: After the championship: 2016–present

 In the following 2016–17 season, the Storm finished last in the conference with a 21–31–6–2 record.
 The Storm started the season with points in three straight games (2–0–0–1) and was 7–5–1–2 a quarter of the way through the season.
 From December 1 through the end of the season, Tri-City went 14–26–5–0.
 The Storm made a number of mid-season trades aimed at building for the future.
 On February 6, the Storm moved assistant captain Joey Matthews, second-leading scorer Charlie Kelleher, and Odeen Tufto to Sioux City for draft picks and a player to be named later.
 The same day, Tri-City executed two separate trades with Waterloo, moving captain Alex Limoges (for forward Caleb Rule, a draft pick and a player to be named later) and starting goaltender Dayton Rasmussen (for D Tyler Borsch).
 After the trades, the Storm went 6–12–1–0.
 Tri-City sent a league-high five players to the 2017 USHL/NHL Top Prospects Game and forward Paul Washe was named Team West MVP (two goals) in Sioux Falls.
 Washe became the second straight Storm player to win Team West MVP after Wade Allison in 2016.
 Three Storm players (Alex Limoges, Paul Washe, Dayton Rasmussen) won the Gold Medal with the US Junior Select Team at the 2016 World Junior A Challenge in Bonnyville, Alberta.

 Prior to the 2017–18 season, Muckalt left the Storm to become the associate head coach at his alma mater, the University of Michigan.
 Former Youngstown Phantoms and Orlando Solar Bears head coach, Anthony Noreen, was named as his replacement.
 Noreen led the team to an Anderson Cup regular season championship in 2018–19 and won USHL Coach of the Year.
 The 2019–20 season was cut short due to the COVID-19 pandemic, but the Storm still extended Noreen's contract through 2023–24.

 Alumni

-Notable former players who have continued to play professionally include Mason Appleton, Blake Coleman, Christian Hanson, Jack Hillen, Nick Lappin, Jarod Palmer, Scott Parse, Jaden Schwartz, Bill Thomas, and Mike Vecchione.
+Notable former players who have continued to play professionally include Mason Appleton, Blake Coleman, Christian Hanson, Jack Hillen, Matthew Knies, Nick Lappin, Jarod Palmer, Scott Parse, Jaden Schwartz, Bill Thomas, and Mike Vecchione.

 Thomas and Konrad Reeder are tied for the most goals in team history, each scoring 60 during their careers in Kearney.
 Mario Lamoureux, who played four seasons for the Storm, has the all-time assists record with 85.

 Schwartz, who played for the Storm during the 2009–10 season, owns most of the team's single season records including assists (50), points (83), power play goals (16), power play assists (22), power play points (38), shorthanded points (8), multi-point games (24), consecutive multi-point games (6) and total shots on goal (242).